Hollingworth Lake: History

 The reservoir was initially called Hollingsworth Lodge, meaning water storage area, but later became known as Hollingworth Lake.
 When first built it was a benefit to the mill owners with works close to the canal and on the new low-level road from Todmorden to Littleborough.
 Houses were built for railway workers, reservoir workers, and workers in the new factories and cotton mills.
 The Lodge became known as The Lake, and became a popular place to walk.

-By the 1920s, the Rochdale Canal was in serious decline, and in 1923 the Oldham and Rochdale Corporations Water Act authorised the sale of Hollingworth Lake and seven other reservoirs in the vicinity to the local authorities for use as a public water supply.
+By the 1920s, the Rochdale Canal was in serious decline, and the Oldham and Rochdale Corporations Water Act 1923 (13 & 14 Geo.
+5. c. lxxvii) authorised the sale of Hollingworth Lake and seven other reservoirs in the vicinity to the local authorities for use as a public water supply.
 The company received £396,667, from which it paid £98,334 to the Manchester Ship Canal Company in compensation for the loss of the water supplied by the Rochdale company, who retained the water rights to certain local streams, and could draw on the reservoirs under certain exceptional circumstances.

 A major programme of civil engineering work to strengthen and reshape the earth dams was carried out in 1985.
 The outlet from the reservoir was rebuilt, and the level of the overflow was reduced.
 The work cost £2.5 million, and resulted in the lake being closed for leisure activities for almost a year.
 A ten-year statutory inspection of the reservoir in 2011 identified the need to improve the outflow arrangement so that water levels could be lowered more quickly in an emergency or after heavy rainfall.
 The £1.25 million project included a 9 ft concrete tower, with equipment on top raising its height by 9 ft but concerns expressed by the Friends of Hollingworth Lake and local councillors resulted in a tower half the height of the original design and clad in stone to fit in with the surroundings.
 The four-month project began in autumn 2011 and the water level was reduced by 6.6 ft while the work was in progress, but the lake remained open for watersports.